biobakery/synmetap/README.md

 **Modify for your purposes:**

-1. Put the reference genome files in the input/synmetap/data folder.
-2. Add the abundance files that you want to use for generating the synthetic read files in the input/synmetap/input/ folder.
+1. Add the abundance files that you want to use for generating the synthetic read files in the input/synmetap/user_genome folder.
-3. Rerun scons with: scons output/synmetap
+2. Rerun scons with: scons output/synmetap

 For more details, please read the following sections.